EveryVoiceTTS/HiFiGAN_iSTFT_lightning/README.md

 ## Acknowledgements

 This project is only possible because of the work of the authors of HiFiGAN (Jungil Kong, Jaehyeon Kim, Jaekyoung Bae) and iSTFT-Net (Takuhiro Kaneko, Kou Tanaka, Hirokazu Kameoka, Shogo Seki).
 Please cite their work.
-Also many thanks to [Rishikesh (ऋषिकेश)](https://github.com/rishikksh20)  for the [Pytorch implementation of iSTFT-Net](https://github.com/rishikksh20/iSTFTNet-pytorch).
+Also many thanks to [Rishikesh (ऋषिकेश)](https://github.com/rishikksh20) for the [PyTorch implementation of iSTFT-Net](https://github.com/rishikksh20/iSTFTNet-pytorch) and to Florian Lux for the open source implementation of HiFiGAN in [IMS-Toucan](https://github.com/DigitalPhonetics/IMS-Toucan).